kochsoft/free_sentinel_gl/README.md

 <li>The dome image of the mars scenery is based on a picture taken by the Pathfinder in 1999 as depicted in Wikipedia: <a href="http://en.wikipedia.org/wiki/Extraterrestrial_skies">http://en.wikipedia.org/wiki/Extraterrestrial_skies</a>.
 The original of the icon hidden on that scene may be found <a href="http://en.wikipedia.org/wiki/Curiosity_%28rover%29">here</a>.
 </li>
 <li>The sky above the moon scenery, too, is based on a picture I found on Wikipedia:
 <a href="http://en.wikipedia.org/wiki/Extraterrestrial_skies">http://en.wikipedia.org/wiki/Extraterrestrial_skies</a>.
-The pciture originally was taken by Apollo 8 on December 24th 1968.
+The picture originally was taken by Apollo 8 on December 24th 1968.
 Also I credit A.C.
 Clarke for the inspiration to a 'moon tree' bearing the most simplistic texture ever :-)</li>
 <li>For the asteroidical scenery Wikipedia was still absolutely indispensible.